frostming/unearth/README.md

 A utility to fetch and download python packages

-> _NOTICE_ This project is still in its early stage and the API may change before 1.0 release.

 ## Why this project?

 This project exists as the last piece to complete the puzzle of a package manager.
 The other pieces are: